Kokborok literature: Period-I

-Radhamohan Thakur wrote the grammar of Kokborok named "Kok-Borokma" published in 1900 AD.
-Beside he wrote two other books "Traipur Kothamala" and "Traipur Bhasabidhan".
+Radhamohan Thakur wrote the grammar of Kokborok named "Kok-Borokma", published in 1900 AD, and two other books, "Traipur Kothamala" and "Traipur Bhasabidhan".
 Traipur Kothamala was the Kokborok-Bengali-English translation book published in 1906 AD.
 The "Traipur Bhasabidhan" was published in 1907.

 Daulot Ahmed was a contemporary of Radhamohan Thakur and was a pioneer of writing Kokborok Grammar jointly with Mohammad Omar.
-The Amar jantra, Comilla published his Kokborok grammar book "Kokbokma" in 1897 AD.
-The Education Gazette a renowned newspaper of that time made commendatory review on this book.
+The Amar jantra, Comilla published his Kokborok grammar book "Kokbokma" in 1897 AD, which was given a commendatory review by The Education Gazette, a renowned newspaper of that time.